1970–71 Texas Chaparrals season

-The 1970–71 Texas Chaparrals season was the fourth season of the Chaparrals in the American Basketball Association.
+The 1970–71 Texas Chaparrals season was the fourth season of the Chaparrals in the American Basketball Association and their only season representing the entirety of Texas as a whole.
 In order to try to attract more fans, the Chaparrals adopted the Texas moniker, even playing games in Fort Worth, Texas, at the Tarrant County Coliseum along with Lubbock, Texas, at the Lubbock Municipal Coliseum.
-This practice was scrapped after the season, along with the moniker, as the team was renamed before the next season.
+This practice was scrapped after the season concluded, along with the Texas moniker, as the team name was reverted to the Dallas Chaparrals name before the next season.
 For the fourth straight year, the Chaps made the playoffs, but for the third straight year in a row they bowed out in the Division Semifinals, once again to Utah.